microsoft/IoT-For-Beginners/5-retail/lessons/1-train-stock-detector/README.md

     ![The settings for the custom vision project with the name set to fruit-quality-detector, no description, the resource set to fruit-quality-detector-training, the project type set to classification, the classification types set to multi class and the domains set to food](../../../images/custom-vision-create-object-detector-project.png)

-    > 💁 The products on shelves domain is specifically targeted for detecting stock on store shelves.
+    ✅ The products on shelves domain is specifically targeted for detecting stock on store shelves.
+Read more on the different domains in the [Select a domian documentation on Microsoft Docs](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/select-domain?WT.mc_id=academic-17441-jabenn#object-detection)

 ✅ Take some time to explore the Custom Vision UI for your object detector.